HeptaDecane/az-204/questions.md

 You need to deploy a solution that includes the following features:
 • reverse proxy capabilities
 • congurable trac routing
-• TLS termination with a custom certicate
+• TLS termination with a custom certificate
 Which components should you use?**

 **Componnts**